Skip to content

 Payment Methods

 140+ methods total.
 The mix that matters for Brazilian iGaming is small: PIX (instant push, ~90% of bet.br deposit volume), debit cards (Visa, Mastercard, Elo), prepaid cards, TED bank transfers and Boleto Bancario.
 PagSeguro covers all of them natively.
 Credit cards are accepted in the commerce product but cannot legally be used for iGaming deposits in Brazil since January 1, 2026.
-International division adds local-method acceptance across LATAM (SPEI, OXXO for Mexico; Rapipago for Argentina; PSE for Colombia) and select European methods, but international iGaming use cases are limited compared to specialists like dLocal (44+ markets) or EBANX (~15 LATAM markets).
+The international division adds local-method acceptance across LATAM (SPEI, OXXO for Mexico; Rapipago for Argentina; PSE for Colombia) and select European methods, but international iGaming use cases are limited compared to specialists like dLocal (44+ markets) or EBANX (~15 LATAM markets).

 Verticals

 E-commerce, marketplaces, subscriptions and SaaS are the core verticals.
-PagBank's own customer base — 17.1M active banking clients — also gives PagSeguro a consumer-facing presence that B2B-only PSPs lack. iGaming is supported as a vertical via the international division (PagSeguro International specifically lists online gaming, betting and digital goods among supported industries) and via direct Brazilian acquiring for bet.br operators, but it is not a marketing focus.
-There is no published iGaming case study, no dedicated iGaming sales team referenced in public materials, no operator-side responsible-gaming API.
+PagBank's own customer base of 17.1M active banking clients also gives PagSeguro a consumer-facing presence that B2B-only PSPs lack. iGaming is supported as a vertical via the international division (PagSeguro International specifically lists online gaming, betting and digital goods among supported industries) and via direct Brazilian acquiring for bet.br operators, but it is not a marketing focus.
+There is no published iGaming case study, no dedicated iGaming sales team referenced in public materials, and no operator-side responsible-gaming API.
 Brazilian-licensed operators integrate against the generic commerce stack and handle RG compliance at their own platform level.

-eCommerceSaaSMarketplacesSubscriptionsiGaming (via Brazil rails)
+• iGaming (via Brazil rails)

 Methods